 Global Development: Theories, Facts and Current Issues

 Our understanding of globalization and development are constantly evolving.
-Development theories and policies are adjusted, augmented and replaced as we gain new insights from observing the World.
+Development theories and policies are adjusted, augmented and replaced as we gain new insights from observing the world.
 However, there is often more than one interpretation of observed facts.
 Therefore, it is important to have knowledge of both the facts and the diverse interpretations of these facts within and across the social science disciplines.
 Global Development: Theories, Facts and Current Issues integrates the concepts and perspectives of the social science disciplines to consider the major trends in modern development.
 The course presents the classical debates about development and globalization within the social sciences, but it also takes up current issues highlighting the significant disparity in contemporary thought.
-The classical debates and contemporary issues are presented and analysed as they are understood and interpreted by anthropologists, economists and other social scientists to further discussions and a deeper understanding of development and globalization across the social sciences.
+The classical debates and contemporary issues are presented and analyzed as they are understood and interpreted by anthropologists, economists and other social scientists to further discussions and our deepen our understanding of development and globalization across the social sciences.

 MSc Programme in Global Development